Transition Math IEP Lesson Plan Options | SPED Lesson Planner

 Equals Mathematics

-Equals Mathematics is a standards-based program adapted for students with disabilities who need access to core math concepts through scaffolded instruction.
-It blends academic math with manipulatives, visual supports, and alternate access pathways that can support transition planning when linked to individualized goals.
+Equals Mathematics is a standards-based program adapted for students with disabilities who need scaffolded math instruction.
+It can support transition math IEP lesson planning when teams connect manipulatives, visuals, and structured lessons to functional goals such as measurement, schedules, budgeting, and problem-solving.

 Pros